 Is your he or she blown away at your productivity output?
 If so this is the time to reinforce the value of remote flexible work and how it adds to your job satisfaction and achievements?

 Or is your manager suggesting that four days a week working away from the office is excessive?

 What else?
 Listen carefully, especially between the lines.
 Do a subtle probe of the attitude environment so you can figure your next move.

 STEP 5: Request your seasonal remote work arrangement.

 Based on the outcome of Step 4, you’ll know (or sense) if and when it’s a wise move to go forward with your request.

 Let’s say you have a good vibe about it and you’re planning to ask.

-Make your request at least two months before your anticipated start date; given approval, you’ll need the time to make travel and accommodation arrangements.
+Make your request at least two months before your anticipated start date for your remote flexible work to be conducted in another location.
+Given approval you’ll need the time to make travel and accommodation arrangements.

 Ask for eight weeks of long-distance telecommuting so you have room to negotiate for fewer.